• Skip to primary navigation

 Jump to Recipe

 These Chocolate Walnut Brownies with Cocoa Powder are done in 35 minutes with super simple prep and sure to satisfy all your chocolate cravings.
-Sweet & salty, crunchy & chewy, with a fudgy center - no wonder everyone loves these Walnut Brownies!
+Sweet & salty, crunchy & chewy, with a fudgy center - no wonder I've made them for 30 years!

 When I say this walnut brownie recipe is a good one - trust me, I've made it since I was 10.
 I made this recipe so often when I lived with my parents that we had the yellowed and faded recipe pasted to the inside of one of our cupboards.